 That seems to be what is happening in my life.
-Most of what I remember either added to my sense of self, where I came from, and who it made me be the person that I am today.
+Most of what I remember either added to my sense of self, where I came from, and who it made me be the person I am today.
 Being able to recall and analyze has helped me notice things that have come full circle in my life, what I learned from certain people that have come and gone or even returned, and has helped me draw upon emotions for when I’m writing fiction and need to write something emotional.
 That’s how it’s worked for me, granted for a very long time I didn’t realize I was subconsciously doing this.
-I just thought I was remembering like everyone else or doing what ever other writer does when writing a character’s personality, flaws, and so on.
+I just thought I was remembering like everyone else or doing whatever other writer does when writing a character’s personality, flaws, and so on.

 One of the memories my mother was surprised I could remember was something, one of the only things I can remember before 3rd grade and that is of an Easter memory.
 When I was younger and honestly most of my life my family was upper poverty lower middle-class level.
 When I think of earlier memories one always stands out, mainly because I can remember it so well.

-I was a little girl, full blown believing in the Easter Bunny, Tooth Fairy, and Santa Claus innocent still when one Easter magic convenience me the big man Easter Bunny was real.
+I was a little girl, full-blown believing in the Easter Bunny, Tooth Fairy, and Santa Claus innocent still when one Easter magic convenience me the big man Easter Bunny was real.
 I remember my father being upset believing my sibling hadn’t taken the trash out only leaving it on the trunk of the vehicle instead.
 He was yelling at him about responsibility until for no reason at all he just stopped and began calling my mother.
 I woke up to my father’s yelling, but his silence hadn’t stirred enough in me to want to see what was going on.
 My mother yelled at me to not look out the window or out of my bedroom, that’s when the curiosity bubbled.

 I was convinced for years that the real Easter Bunny had given it to me.
 It was an unshakable belief of mine until I got older and began learning the hard truths of life.
 My mother, after she knew for a long time that I had known the truth, finally admitted she thought it had come from a church or from a teacher at the school.
 I knew back then the school I went to had started a secret program to help unprivileged children.
-I had been selected at one point.
+They had selected me at one point.
 It helped me feel good and I didn’t know it was for poor kids.
-I never felt poor, they never made me feel poor, but I remember I had been pulled from it.
+I never felt poor, they never made me feel poor, but I remember they had pulled me from it.
 My mother had gotten a call after the following happened.

-All the bag had in it was a couple pieces of candy, small toy, and a little card that told me I had improved greatly, to keep up the good work.
+All the bag had in it was a couple pieces of candy, small toy, and a little card that told me I had improved, to keep up the good work.
 It was one of the earliest times a teacher really encouraged me in school.
 I needed it more than I probably realized.

 This program still happens.
 It happens under different names and it really is still just to give a little helping hand out to kids that may not be getting.
 Churches do this a lot, especially here in the south.
 I’m sure there are other programs across the country that are dedicated to helping kids around the holidays.
 I praise them.
-They’re doing something very kind for children that may not have anything to eat or get anything for holidays.
+They’re doing something very kind for children that may have nothing to eat or get anything for holidays.